astronomer/docs/astro/configure-deployment-resources.md

 #### Benefits

-- Support multiple worker queues, which lets you assign tasks to different worker node types.
+- Supports multiple worker queues, which lets you assign tasks to different worker node types.
 See [Configure worker queues](configure-worker-queues.md)
 - Allows additional workers to be added to cope with higher demand (horizontal scaling).
 - Provides a grace period for worker termination.
 - Running tasks are not terminated.